trdroid/Android-Examples/ListControls-Adapters/ArrayAdapters/SpinnerWithArrayAdapter/README.md

 ### Create an adapter

 An ArrayAdapter can be created from a data source defined in a string resource file using the "createFromResource" method.

+A Spinner needs two views:

+1) A view to show the currently selected value (android.R.layout.simple_spinner_item)

+2) A list view to display the values to choose from (android.R.layout.simple_spinner_dropdown_item)

 ```java
         ArrayAdapter<CharSequence> adapter = ArrayAdapter.createFromResource(this, R.array.cars, android.R.layout.simple_spinner_item);